- 1 Top 5 Best Tactical Flashlights Compared

 The power button is located on the side of the flashlight instead of on the butt, which isn’t as intuitive as we would have hoped.
-Everything else is easy to use here, including adjusting the beam width.
+For easier use, consider investing in a tail cap switch.
+Aside from the side switch, everything else is easy to use here, including adjusting the beam width.
 Simply twist the head of the flashlight in either direction to widen or narrow the beam.
 Finally, we were especially pleased with the battery situation on the Goreit tactical flashlight.
 You have the choice of using the included rechargeable battery (and charge it via USB) or 3 AAA batteries.
 The convenience of having two power sources shouldn’t be underestimated.
 Check out the best tents so you can camp in style.
 Or, if you’re embarking on a hunting trip, take a look at the best crossbow.

 How We Tested & Chose the Top Tactical Flashlights